-• The relationship between weakened human connections and public safety based on an analysis of local communities.

-Community development and architecture that naturally creates human connections and prevents social isolation and loneliness.

-· Positive and negative effects of ICT virtual space on social isolation and loneliness.

-• Design a system that allows for intervention in times of crisis, even if face-to-face activities are restricted as in the case of the COVID-19 pandemic, or not normally connected.

-• Community to ensure that foreign residents are not left behind in times of disaster due to language and cultural differences, lack of information, etc.
+- The relationship between weakened human connections and public safety based on an analysis of local communities. - Community development, architecture, and physical design guidelines that naturally creates human connections and prevents social isolation and loneliness. - Positive and negative effects of ICT virtual space on social isolation and loneliness. - Design a system that allows for intervention in times of crisis, even if face-to-face activities are restricted as in the case of the COVID-19 pandemic, or not normally connected. - Community to ensure that foreign residents are not left behind in times of disaster due to language and cultural differences, lack of information, etc.

-Given the fact that there are not necessarily a large number of the sites that address social issues before they become apparent, it is expected to be difficult to address the primary prevention of social isolation and loneliness toward social implementation.
-Therefore, this program has established a Small Start (feasibility study) for about one and a half years to enable the discovery and creation of the sites that can collaborate, and together with a full-scale research and development period of about 3 years after passing the Stage-Gate evaluation, it is designed to proceed from a medium- to long-term perspective.